Ortho-integral surfaces: Appendix: Ptolemy relations and their generalizations

 where $\mathcal{P}(a,b,c):=\sqrt{a^2+b^2+c^2+2abc-1}$ for any $a,b,c$. \end{lem} \begin{proof} Since $\cosh(m+n)=\cosh(m)\cosh(n)+\sinh(m)\sinh(n)$,

-Equivalently, Under the condition $X,Y,Z,x,y,z>1$, Equation \ref{eq1} can be solved to obtain the formula of $X$ in term of $x,y,z,Y,Z$ as desired. \end{proof} \begin{cor} (Quadruplet of geodesics) The following equation holds for any order of $P,A,B,C$:
+Equivalently, Under the condition $X,Y,Z,x,y,z>1$, Equation \ref{eq1} can be solved to obtain the formula of $X$ in terms of $x,y,z,Y,Z$ as desired. \end{proof} \begin{cor} (Quadruplet of geodesics) The following equation holds for any order of $P,A,B,C$: